PrincessMaximoos/Misty2Receptionist/README.md

 ## Setup
 - Power Misty on
-- Plug an empty usb thumbdrive into PC and create a folder called 'misty'
+- Plug an empty usb thumbdrive into PC and create a folder called '`misty`'
 - When her eyes open fully, take her back cover off and insert a usb thumbdrive
 - Wait 1 minute and not a moment less
-- Plug usb back into pc and open the new device_info.json file in the 'misty' folder
+- Plug usb back into pc and open the '`misty`' and then the `device_info.json` file in notepad
-- Ctrl + F to find ip_address and then copy number into the IP Address constant
+- `Ctrl + F` to find `ipAddress` and then copy number into the `IP_ADDRESS` constant